Wyoming Cowgirls Fertig, Pedersen earn Mountain West Player of the Week honors - NewsBreak

 Related

-LARAMIE, Wyo. — The University of Wyoming Cowgirls will put their five-game road winning streak on the line Saturday in a highly-anticipated Border War matchup with rival Colorado State.
-Saturday’s game will be broadcast live on the Mountain West Network and can be heard across the Cowgirl Radio Network...
+LARAMIE, Wyo. — The University of Wyoming Cowgirls will put their five-game road winning streak on the line Saturday in a highly anticipated Border War matchup with rival Colorado State.
+Saturday’s game will be broadcast live on the Mountain West Network and can be heard across the Cowgirl Radio...

 Pokes take road trip to face San Jose State on Saturday